 A. What to consider as an employer

-Super choice is all about allowing employees to choose the MySuper product or super fund they want.
-They don't have to use the one chosen by someone else such as their employer, industrial award or work place agreement.
+Super Choice allows most employees* to choose the MySuper product or another superannuation fund of their choice.
+They do not have to use the fund nominated by someone else such as their employer, industrial award, or workplace agreement.

-Super choice gives employees the option to leave the default MySuper product or fund that was chosen for them and go to another MySuper product fund.
-But only if they want to.
-The point is they now have a choice.
+Super Choice gives employees the option to leave the default MySuper product or fund that was chosen for them and go to another MySuper product or fund, if they choose to.

-This doesn't mean they have to choose or that they even have to look at other options, and it definitely doesn't mean they need to assume there is something wrong with their employer's default MySuper product.
+This does not mean they have to choose or that they even have to look at other options, and it does not mean they need to assume there is something wrong with their employer's default MySuper product.

-But equally it doesn't mean employees can choose any super fund they want either.
+But equally, it does not mean employees can choose any super fund they want either.
 They have to already be a member of the super fund they choose, and it has to be willing to accept their super contributions, without difficulty, from their employer.

-Also, if an employee decides to exercise their rights under super choice and join a different fund, those super funds aren't allowed to force the employer to become a "participating" or registered employer of that fund.
+Also, if an employee decides to exercise their rights under Super Choice and join a different fund, those super funds are not allowed to force the employer to become a 'participating' or registered employer of that fund.

 How companies choose default MySuper products